 - Overall Comments: Very impressed! the rye/malt blend was a great combination, and the wine cask added a ton of fruity depth that was unique and delicious.
 Between this and the single malt, we’re excited to see what else comes from this distillery!
 Please distribute to Ontario!

-- Shelter Point Artisanal Single Malt Whisky
+Best-in-Category: Shelter Point Artisanal Cask Strength Whisky

-- Black Fox Spirits Wheat Cask Strength
+Runner-Up: Black Fox Spirits Wheat Cask Strength

 Both were impressive bottles, and we’re excited to try more from them both in the future!